rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/migrating/_index.md

   - /rancher/v2.x/en/monitoring-alerting/migrating
 ---

-If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no upgrade path for switching to the new monitoring/alerting solution.
+If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no automatic upgrade path for switching to the new monitoring/alerting solution.
 You will need to disable monitoring/alerting/notifiers in the same way it was disabled in Rancher v2.4 before deploying the new monitoring solution via Cluster Explorer.

 ### Monitoring Prior to Rancher v2.5